Effective as of 14 March 2022

 Pursuant to Section 1798.83 of the California Civil Code, residents of California have the right to obtain certain information about the types of personal information that companies with whom they have an established business relationship (and that are not otherwise exempt) have shared with third parties for direct marketing purposes during the preceding calendar year, including the names and addresses of those third parties, and examples of the types of services or products marketed by those third parties.
 If you wish to submit a request pursuant to Section 1798.83, please contact Pixalate via email at email@example.com.

 Opting out of direct marketing or email management.
-You may opt out at any time from the use of your personal information for direct marketing purposes, or the transfer of your personal information to third parties for direct marketing purposes, by emailing us at email@example.com.
+We may contact you via any of your Contact Information, including email, phone, mail, text messages, push notifications, apps or other ways through our Website or Services for direct marketing purposes.
+However, you may opt out at any time from the use of your personal information for direct marketing purposes, or the transfer of your personal information to third parties for direct marketing purposes, by emailing us at firstname.lastname@example.org.
 Please allow us a reasonable time to process your request.
 If you are a Pixalate client company, you may not opt out from receiving transactional emails related to your account.

 Mobile device tracking opt-out.
 Individual users who opt-out of mobile device tracking limit the information that may be collected about them and/or how it may be used.
 You may opt-out of interest-based and demographic-based advertising using your mobile device settings.
 Please follow the instructions below for Android and iOS applications.